Spironolactone: 7 things you should know

 - Gynecomastia (enlargement of a man's breasts) is reported by approximately 13% of men who take spironolactone.
 The risk is higher with higher dosages of spironolactone and a longer duration of therapy.
 The gynecomastia usually reverses once spironolactone is discontinued.

 - May cause low sodium levels (hyponatremia), low magnesium levels (hypomagnesia), lowered testosterone levels and high potassium levels (hyperkalemia).
 Low calcium levels and high blood sugar levels may also occur.
 Nausea, vomiting, tiredness, changes in menstruation, libido, hair-loss, and postmenopausal bleeding may also occur.

 - Rarely, may cause drowsiness or dizziness and affect a person's ability to drive or operate machinery.

 - May interact with a number of other drugs including those that also retain potassium (such as ACE inhibitors), lithium, NSAIDs, and digoxin.

 - Not suitable for people with certain kidney problems, Addison's disease, or high potassium levels.
 Should be used with caution in people with other electrolyte disturbances, and in women who are pregnant or breastfeeding.
-Animal studies have shown that use of spironolactone is associated with a higher risk of cancer of the endocrine organs (such as the thyroid) and liver.
+Animal studies have reported feminization of male fetuses and endocrine dysfunction in females exposed to spironolactone in utero.
+Animal studies have also shown that use of spironolactone is associated with a higher risk of cancer of the endocrine organs (such as the thyroid) and liver.
 People with diabetes may need their blood sugar levels monitored more frequently.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects